kareem-elsayed/AWS-Elasticsearch/README.md

-# AWS-elasticsearch-curl
+# AWS-Elasticsearch
+AWS elasticsearch
-List all indices in your AWS elasticsearch and delete not needed indices
+List all AWS Elasticsearch indices and delete not needed